 “As a student of psychology, I was always eager to explore and analyze people – the Italian program presented a wonderful opportunity to approach this ultimate objective from a unique angle.
 Through the acquisition and investigation of a new language and culture, my perception of and appreciation for methods of communication and cultural diversity were enhanced.”
 (Emma Bushong, Psychology & Italian ’13)

 Our small class size allows faculty and students to build a rapport with each other.
 In turn, we devote a great amount of individual attention to every student throughout their college career, leading them towards success.
 We understand their talents and potential, and work with them to find opportunities that best fit their professional and academic aspirations.

 Students of Italian not only study abroad, but they have the opportunity to partake in fellowship and teaching programs as well as internships in Italy.
 Italian majors and minors are highly encouraged to apply for the Marthe Lavallée-Williams Study Abroad Scholarship and Grants Award.
 Assorted awards ranging from $2,000 to $8,000 support language study in Italy for one semester, one academic year or one summer.

 Teach in Italy

 Each year, two Italian majors are selected to participate in a paid teaching program in Northern Italy through the Study, Intercultural Training and Experience (SITE) program.
-SITE interns live in a city of the region of Lombardy for three- to -eight months, teach English at local high schools, and are trained in teaching.
+SITE interns live in a city of the Lombardy region for three-to-eight months, teach English at local high schools and are trained in teaching.